locationtech/geomesa/docs/user/datastores/analytic_queries.rst

 This hint is a string describing the stats to be collected.
 Each type of stat has a corresponding string representation.
 Multiple stats can be collected at once by delimiting them with a semi-colon.
 Instead of constructing stat strings by hand, there are convenience methods in ``org.locationtech.geomesa.utils.stats.Stat`` that will generate valid stat strings.
-Stat strings can be checked by running them through the parser using ``org.locationtech.geomesa.utils.stats.Stat.apply``.
+Stat strings can be validated by trying to parse them with ``org.locationtech.geomesa.utils.stats.Stat.apply``.

 Stat strings are as follows: